Single instruction, multiple data: Disadvantages

-An order of magnitude increase in code size is not uncommon, when compared to equivalent scalar or equivalent vector code, and an order of magnitude or greater effectiveness (work done per instruction) is achievable with Vector ISAs.
+With SIMD, an order of magnitude increase in code size is not uncommon, when compared to equivalent scalar or equivalent vector code, and an order of magnitude or greater effectiveness (work done per instruction) is achievable with Vector ISAs.

-ARM's Scalable Vector Extension takes another approach, known in Flynn's Taxonomy as "Associative Processing", more commonly known today as "Predicated" (masked) SIMD.
-This approach is not as compact as Vector processing but is still far better than non-predicated SIMD.
-Detailed comparative examples are given in the Vector processing page.
+ARM's Scalable Vector Extension takes another approach, known in Flynn's Taxonomy more commonly known today as "Predicated" (masked) SIMD.
+This approach is not as compact as vector processing but is still far better than non-predicated SIMD.
+Detailed comparative examples are given at Vector processor.
+In addition, all versions of the ARM architecture have offered Load and Store multiple instructions, to Load or Store a block of data from a continuous block of memory, into a range or non-continuous set of registers.